Washington State

 • Establish a Landlord Resource Center, burdening taxpayers

 New construction is exempt from rent caps for the first 10 years of occupancy under the proposed legislation.
-While this may sound okay, financial lenders have refused to underwrite loans for construction that are tied to rent caps If financing is not available for construction, development does not happen.
+While this may sound okay, financial lenders have refused to underwrite loans for construction that are tied to rent caps.
+If financing is not available for construction, building more housing units does not happen.